alialsarraf/evercommerceTechnicalTest/README.md

 - test
 -- Feature (for example Login, and each feature folder, will contains the basic, alternative, and error flows.
 Its better to breakdown the tests into small test files, else it will be hard to follow and read)
 ```
+Further note:
+With Playwright, it will be easier to setup the tests to run on different supported browser and iOS App (note the iOS app will be using WebKit and not actual Safari, more detaisl [here](https://playwright.dev/docs/browsers#webkit))

 Please refer to each file, there are discription of what each file does and possible functionalities and test scenarios for each feature.